 Because of its flexibility, the FCCU is known to perform "miracles" for refiners in meeting challenges of increasingly stringent fuel standards, changing market conditions, and competing technologies.
+These challenges that are consistently presented to refiners are what instigate evolution in FCCU design and operation.
+Changes in hardware, control schemes, catalysts, maintenance strategies, etc. are all driven by current or anticipated changes to the refining landscape.
 Over the years, the role of the FCCU has expanded from a gasoline machine to an olefins maker, a sulfur remover, a residue upgrader, and a ULSD feedstock contributor by maximizing LCO output.
-Furthermore, it is lending itself to two additional roles - biofeeds user and refinery CO2 emissions reducer - to alleviate growing concerns over energy security and global warming.
+Furthermore, it is lending itself to two additional roles—biofeeds user and refinery CO2 emissions reducer—to alleviate growing concerns over energy security and global warming.
 Therefore, some in the refining industry said FCC should stand for "Flexible Catalytic Cracking."

 What does it include